Skip to Content

 • Score at least 1400 on the SAT (31 on the ACT) by the March national test administration and earn a minimum 4.00 cumulative GPA on the SC UGP at the end of the junior year.

-For late awards, the school counselor/representative must submit the application and required documentation to the CHE for the Palmetto Fellows Scholarship by June 30th of the student’ s senior year.
-If the deadline falls on a Saturday, Sunday, or holiday the deadline is the preceding Friday.
+For late Scholarship offers, the school counselor/representative must submit the Palmetto Fellows Scholarship application and required documentation to the CHE by June 30th of the student’s senior year.
 High school seniors are eligible to apply if they meet one of the following sets of academic requirements:

-• Score at least 1200 on the SAT (25 on the ACT)1 by the June national test administration of the senior year; earn a minimum 3.50 cumulative GPA2 on the SC UGP at the end of the senior year; and, rank in the top six percent3 of the class at the end of the sophomore, junior or senior year;
+• Score at least 1200 on the SAT (25 on the ACT) by the June national test administration of the senior year; earn a minimum 3.50 cumulative GPA on the SC UGP at the end of the senior year; and, rank in the top six percent of the class at the end of the sophomore, junior or senior year;

 OR